 EV charging, dispensation of biofuel can begin before start of petrol sale: Govt

-EV charging, dispensation of biofuel can begin before start of petrol sale: Govt2 min read .
-Updated: 11 Oct 2021, 10:10 AM IST
+EV charging, dispensation of biofuel can begin before start of petrol sale: Govt

 As per government's new liberalised petrol pump licensing rule, any entity with a minimum net worth of ₹250 crore can apply for authorisation to retail petrol and diesel.